 Islam in Turkey

 It’s almost impossible to imagine what modern-day Turkey would be like if Muhammad (the founder and chief prophet of Islam) had never been born.
 Although he lived in present-day Saudi Arabia almost 1,500 years ago, his teachings continue to exert a profound impact all around the world, and it’s fair to say that the same applies to Turkey.
-After all, more than 80,000 mosques dot the country’s landscape, and approximately 98 percent of the population is Muslim.
+After all, approximately 98 percent of the population is Muslim, and more than 80,000 mosques dot the country’s landscape.

 Perhaps the most familiar aspect of Turkish Islam is the sema dance performed by the whirling dervishes.
-This dance is a cultural practice that’s associated with Sufism, a branch of Islam known for its emphasis on mysticism, and it’s even inscribed on UNESCO’s list of intangible cultural heritage.
-And while the Turkish government banned the sema ceremony for several decades and then only allowed it under certain circumstances, it restored the dance to full legality in the 1990s.
+This cultural practice is associated with Sufism, a branch of Islam known for its emphasis on mysticism, and it’s even inscribed on UNESCO’s list of intangible cultural heritage.
+The Turkish government banned the sema ceremony for several decades and then only allowed it under certain circumstances, finally restoring the dance to full legality in the 1990s.
 (In Istanbul, tourists can even pay to watch a performance of the ceremony.)

 Of course, Islam is a major world religion with more than one billion believers, but at the risk of oversimplifying the matter, it’s really just another creed that promotes good living throughout the world.
-For Muslims, their doctrine is built upon the following five pillars.*
+Islamic doctrine is built upon the following five pillars.*